Mellanox/libvma/README.txt

 VMA_EXCEPTION_HANDLING
 Mode for handling missing support or error cases in Socket API or functionality by VMA.
-Useful for quickly identifying VMA unsupported Socket API or features Use value of -1 for just handling at DEBUG severity.
+Useful for quickly identifying VMA unsupported Socket API or features Use value of -2 to exit() on VMA startup failure.
+Use value of -1 for just handling at DEBUG severity.
 Use value of 0 to log DEBUG message and try recovering via Kernel network stack (un-offloading the socket).
 Use value of 1 to log ERROR message and try recovering via Kernel network stack (un-offloading the socket).